 I am always interested in working with exceptional students and researchers.
-I will periodically have funding available for M.S. students, post-docs, or research associates, and when I do I will typically advertise those positions on the Texas A&M job board.
+I will periodically have funding available for graduate students, post-docs, or research associates, and when I do I will typically advertise those positions on the Texas A&M job board.
 In the mean time, if you are interested in the work we do in my lab and would like to get involved, please don't hesitate to contact me.
-I am also particularly interested in developing undergraduate research projects for students at UWSP, so if you are interested please stop by my office!

 Current Lab Members

-Janelle Taylor, B.S.
+Janelle Taylor, M.S.
 Student, UW-Stevens Point, College of Natural Resources

-Janelle is an undergraduate student at UW-Stevens Point who is investigating habitat use patterns of river otters, the utility of remote sensing technology for monitoring beaver populations in Wisconsin, and the efficacy of using unmanned aerial vehicles for deterring crop damage from elk.
+Janelle is a graduate student at UWSP who is investigating the spatial ecology of beavers in Wisconsin.
+Prior to this she was an undergraduate student at UW-Stevens Point who worked on habitat use patterns of river otters.
 Janelle was awarded the prestigious Douglas Stephens fellowship and was nominated for the Shikar Safari Club scholarship.
 Janelle is a closet nerd with a passion for Tolkein and good music, the kind that has guitar solos.
-Janelle will graduate in spring 2018.
+Janelle received her B.S. in spring 2018 and will get her M.S. degree in summer 2020.

 Former Lab Members